'Expect Samsonite India sales to touch Rs 1,600 cr in 2018'

-Leading with enhancing the capacity of its Nagpur facility, the company would invest significantly in design and development in the country, she added.
+Leading with enhancing the capacity of its Nashik facility, the company would invest significantly in design and development in the country, she added.

 "Currently, we manufacture around 80,000 pieces (per month) in that facility, our goal is that by June we enhance it upto around 1 lakh pieces and by the end of the year we want to touch 2 lakh pieces," Tainwala said.

-For the year 2018, the company's highest focus would be on the Kamilant brand (low cost suitcase), which was launched in late 2016, according to the executive director.
+For the year 2018, the company's highest focus would be on the Kamiliant brand (low cost suitcase), which was launched in late 2016, according to the executive director.

-"In its first year itself we have crossed a Rs 100 crore in sales and we want to double its (Kamilant) sales every year, for the next few years," she said.
+"In its first year itself we have crossed Rs 100 crore in sales and we want to double its (Kamiliant) sales every year, for the next few years," she said.

 "For American Tourister specifically we got Virat Kohli on board last year as a brand ambassador.
 In 2018 we have also got Christiano Ronaldo on board," she said.